livepeer/livepeer-studio-docs/docs/deprecated/debugging-livestream.mdx.md

   good internet connection.
 Go to the next step.

 1. Check if you are transcoding.
 Is nothing listed next to `Playback settings` below the Livepeer Studio test player?

 - **Yes:** You are not transcoding your source stream, and only the source profile is available for playback (no ABR) via the Livepeer Studio CDN.
 There may be something wrong with your source stream.
 If you can, instruct the streamer to set the keyframe interval to 2 in their broadcasting software; this can help.
 In general, make sure your broadcasting workflow is stable.
-The RTMP stream hitting Livepeer's ingest server has problems.
+The RTMP stream hitting the Livepeer Studio ingest server has problems.
 Try ensuring a stronger internet connection at the source via a wired ethernet connection or by broadcasting on a more reliable network.
   <br />